 Registration has been closed.
 Thank you for your interest in our conference!
-If you have any questions, please turn to:

 The Integration Foundation is happy to invite you to take part in the upcoming international conference „My home, our home: what unites us in a multicultural community”.
 This conference will take place on 15 and 16 November 2018 in Radisson Blu Sky Hotel in Tallinn, Estonia.

 The conference addresses the challenges of ensuring cohesion, peace and stability in contemporary culturally diverse societies.
 Increased migration along with economic downturn have triggered rise of xenophobia in many European countries, influencing both attitudes towards migrants and relations between existing cultural groups and people with migrant background.
 Inclusion of the second- and third generation migrants is still a challenge in several European countries.

 This year the primary focus of the conference is on integration and inclusion of young people of different ethnic and cultural backgrounds.
 An important focus will be on inclusive open national identity as important preconditions for an integrated society, feeling of “home” and belonging.

 This international conference is an interdisciplinary platform bringing together key experts, policy-makers and government officials, EU organisations, research institutions and teams working in the field of integration.